-We are a leading precision oncology medicine company enabled by our proprietary synthetic lethality insights for the discovery and development of novel therapeutics.
+We are a leading clinical-stage precision oncology medicine company enabled by our proprietary synthetic lethality insights for the discovery and development of novel therapeutics.
 Synthetic lethality, or SL, represents a clinically validated approach to drug development.
 We use our proprietary genome-wide, CRISPR-enabled SNIPRx platform to systematically discover and develop highly targeted cancer therapies focused on genomic instability, including DNA damage repair.
 SL arises when a deficiency in either of two genes is tolerated in cells, but simultaneous deficiencies in both genes cause cell death.
 Cancer cells that contain a mutation in one gene of a SL pair are thus susceptible to therapeutic intervention targeting the other gene pair.

 Since our inception in September 2016, we have focused primarily on raising capital, organizing and staffing our company, conducting discovery and research activities, identifying potential SL gene pairs, establishing and protecting our intellectual property portfolio including for our proprietary SNIPRx platform, developing and progressing our product candidates through preclinical studies and preparing for clinical trials and establishing arrangements with third parties for the manufacture of initial quantities of our product candidates and component materials.
 We do not have any product candidates approved for sale and have not generated any revenue from product sales.
-Since our inception, we have funded our operations primarily through equity financings, and have raised an aggregate of approximately \$135.2 million of gross proceeds from the sale of our preferred shares.
-As of March 31, 2020, we had cash on hand of \$83.7 million.
+On June 23, 2020, we completed our IPO whereby we issued an aggregate of 12,650,000 common shares, including the exercise in full of the underwriters' option to purchase up to an additional 1,650,000 common shares, at a public offering price of \$20.00 per share.
+The aggregate net proceeds received by us from the IPO were approximately \$232.0 million, after deducting underwriting discounts and commissions, and offering expenses of \$3.2 million.
+Prior to our IPO, we had funded our operations primarily through equity financings, having raised an aggregate of approximately \$135.2 million of gross proceeds from the sale of our preferred shares and \$15.0 million of gross proceeds from the issuance of a warrant to acquire our common shares.
+As of December 31, 2020, we had cash and cash equivalents, restricted cash and marketable securities on hand of \$333.9 million.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$7.8 million, \$14.3 million and \$27.2 million for the years ended December 31, 2017, 2018 and 2019, respectively and \$12.6 million for the three-month period ended March 31, 2020.
-As of March 31, 2020, we had an accumulated deficit of \$62.5 million.
-We expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future, as we advance our product candidates, including RP-3500, through preclinical and clinical development and seek regulatory approvals, manufacture drug product and drug supply, maintain and expand our intellectual property portfolio, as well as hire additional personnel, pay for accounting, audit, legal, regulatory and consulting services, and pay costs associated with maintaining compliance with Nasdaq listing rules and the requirements of the U.S. Securities and Exchange Commission, or SEC, director and officer liability insurance, investor and public relations activities and other expenses associated with operating as a public company.
+Our net losses were \$53.4 million and \$27.2 million for the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$103.4 million.
+We expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future, as we advance our product candidates, including RP-3500 and RP-6306, through preclinical and clinical development and seek regulatory approvals, manufacture drug product and drug supply, maintain and expand our intellectual property portfolio, as well as hire additional personnel, pay for accounting, audit, legal, regulatory and consulting services, and pay costs associated with maintaining compliance with Nasdaq listing rules and the requirements of the U.S. Securities and Exchange Commission, or SEC, directors and officers, or D&O, insurance, investor and public relations activities and other expenses associated with operating as a public company.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our preclinical studies, our clinical trials and our expenditures on other research and development activities.